zaichaopan/webpack-walkthrough/readme.md

 If we only require or import something without assignment.
 We just only run that script.

-### problem with modules
+### problems with modules

-But breaking code into modules doesn't come free.
+Breaking large code into small modules makes it easy to maintainer, it doesn't come free.
+It introduces two main problems.

 * One module (file) may need to use code from other modules (files).
-So you need to make sure code needs to be executed in proper order.
+So you need to make sure code will be executed in proper order.

 * Loading many modules will cause peformance issues.
 So you need to merge them into a big file.